battle-tactics-strategies

 Immediate Outcomes

-The battle resulted in a Crusader victory.
-The Muslim army, unable to break the Templar shield wall or withstand the coordinated charge of knights, was forced to retreat with heavy losses.
+The battle resulted in a clear Crusader victory.
+The Muslim army, unable to break the Templar shield wall or withstand the coordinated knight charge, retreated with heavy losses.
 The Templars captured supplies, horses, and standards, and they secured Homs for a period.
 This success bolstered the morale of the Crusader states and enhanced the Templars’ reputation as the elite fighters of Christendom.
-Contemporary chroniclers, such as William of Tyre, noted the role of the Templars in turning the tide of the engagement.
+Contemporary chroniclers, such as William of Tyre, noted the role of the Templars in turning the tide.
+The victory also brought strategic breathing room, allowing the County of Tripoli to reinforce its defenses and launch raids into Muslim territory.

 Long-Term Strategic Impact